A Wizard's Tale: Casting

-British actors Toby Kebbell, Lily Collins, and Ian McShane joined the film's lead English voice cast, with the casting done by Todd Resnick's The Voice Company studio in Los Angeles.
+British actors Toby Kebbell, Lily Collins, and Ian McShane joined the film's lead English voice cast, while most of the English version was done in the United Kingdom, the rest of the casting done by Todd Resnick's The Voice Company studio in Los Angeles.

 Prime Focus's Greg Gavanski commented that he was "thrilled" with the casting: "We are thrilled to welcome Ian, Lily and Toby to the Grump team.
 This hugely talented voice cast, alongside the beautiful animation delivered by the artists of Ánima [Estudios] and Prime Focus, has brought these fantastic characters to life in ways we couldn't have imagined.
 I couldn't have hoped for things to come together any better than this".

-The casting has also marked a history for Ánima Estudios, to which producer and company COO José C. García de Letona has shared his excitement: "Having such amazing actors be part of our movie makes us feel even more excited about it.
+The casting has also been an important moment for Ánima Estudios, about which producer and company COO José C. García de Letona has shared his excitement: "Having such amazing actors be part of our movie makes us feel even more excited about it.
 We are sure that the audiences will love McShane's grouchy character, Lily's adorable princess and Toby's cool hero".

 Music

-James Seymour Brett has composed the film's original score.
+James Seymour Brett composed the film's original score.